 Today we still rely on an old-timer, fiberglass batt insulation that's made from spun glass fibers.
 But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam.
 More specifically, we're talking about closed-cell polyurethane spray foam.

-As your local spray foam experts, Global Dwelling can increase your comfort and decrease your energy bills with spray foam insulation in New Paltz, Kingston, Albany, Wallkill, Delmar, Gardiner, Hurley, Stone Ridge, Milton, Saugerties, and nearby.
+As your local spray foam experts, Global Dwelling can increase your comfort and decrease your energy bills with spray foam insulation in New Paltz, Kingston, Albany, Monsey, Wallkill, Delmar, Gardiner, New Windsor, Hurley, Middletown, and nearby.
 We are your trusted spray insulation contractor in New York.

 R value: Poly spray foam has a higher R-value per inch than any other commonly used insulation -R-6.2 or higher, depending on the formulation.

 Air barrier: Spray foam air-seals and insulates in one step.
 Its ability to expand and fill gaps and cracks make it an ideal air-sealing material, and it stays in place because of its super-adhesive qualities.
 Spray foam is often spot-applied as an air-sealing treatment prior to filling an attic with blow-in insulation.
 But when applied in more generous amounts, it can eliminate the need for other types of insulation.

 Waterproof: Moisture will soak its way through fiberglass and cellulose insulation, but polyurethane spray foam stops it cold.
 Its closed cell structure means that water can't migrate from one tiny cell or bubble to a neighboring one.